Doctor: Pennsylvania’s Fetterman also has cardiomyopathy

 Fetterman, 52, easily won the Democratic nomination while in the hospital two days later, just hours after undergoing surgery to implant a pacemaker with a defibrillator.

-The fall general election is expected to be of the nation’s premier Senate contests this fall.
+The fall general election is expected to be one of the nation’s premier Senate contests.
+Fetterman has not said when he will return to the campaign trail.

+In a separate statement Friday, Fetterman, Pennsylvania’s lieutenant governor, said doctors have told him to continue to rest, eat healthy, exercise and focus on his recovery, “and that’s exactly what I’m doing.”

+Fetterman acknowledged that he ignored warning signs after learning in 2017 that he had a heart condition.

+“The stroke I suffered on May 13 didn’t come out of nowhere,” Fetterman said, and “as a result, I almost died.”

+Fetterman is 6 feet 8, and has been open about his push to lose weight in the past.
+He weighed in at over 400 pounds before losing nearly 150 pounds in 2018, when he ran for lieutenant governor.

-Fetterman, Pennsylvania’s lieutenant governor, has said that his stroke was caused by a heart condition called atrial fibrillation and that doctors implanted the pacemaker May 17 to manage it.
+Fetterman has said that his stroke was caused by a heart condition called atrial fibrillation and that doctors implanted the pacemaker May 17 to manage it.

+Doctors removed the clot in Fetterman’s brain through a thrombectomy procedure, his campaign said.
+That means extracting it by inserting a catheter through a big artery, usually in the groin.

 However, questions have swirled about what effects Fetterman continues to suffer from the stroke and why doctors implanted a defibrillator along with a pacemaker.